 Throughout May and into June, the AMA begins to receive reports from Drs.
 Scheffler, Sood, Starc and Burns.
 In these reports, the AMA’s experts conclude that the CVS-Aetna merger is likely to substantially lessen competition in PBM services, health insurance, retail pharmacy, PDP and specialty pharmacy.

 The AMA continues throughout April, May and June to analyze the CVS-Aetna merger.
-This analysis also begins taking into account the proposed Cigna-Express Scripts transaction.

 In March, the AMA hires four nationally recognized antitrust experts to help evaluate the proposed CVS-Aetna merger and begins building an evidence base needed to help the AMA evaluate its position on the merger.
 These experts are Dr. Lawton Burns, Dr. Richard Scheffler, Dr. Neeraj Sood and Dr. Amanda Starc.